SAVING THE KENAI PENINSULA BROWN BEAR

 As expected, in the spring of 2014, many bears died.
 Fifty-two were killed by hunters —and more than 70 percent of those killings occurred at bait stations.

-In August 2014, 46,000 of the Center’s members and activists once again urged the refuge to close sport hunting on its lands, prior to the September 1 opening of the fall hunting season.
-The Center also submitted a petition to the refuge, asking that it begin a process of official rulemaking that would result in a permanent ban on sport hunting.
+In summer 2014, about 46,000 of the Center's members and activists once again urged the refuge to close sport hunting on its lands, prior to the September 1 opening of the fall hunting season.
+The Center also submitted a rulemaking petition to the refuge, asking that it begin a process of official rulemaking that would result in a permanent ban on sport hunting.

 The Center continues work to ensure that brown bears will roam across the Kenai for generations to come.